zooniverse/tove/docs/arch/adr-03.md

 Pros:
 - Blob Storage has been around for longer (appears to have shipped with the original launch of Azure Web Services in 2010), which means there will be more existing conversation around it (e.g. on stack overflow) and more tools/plugins for working with it
-- User reviews present Blob Storage as the go-to option, with File Services being an alternative that is employed for use cases that require specific additional functionality provided by File Services (e.g. mounting onto an existing file server, setting folder-specific permissions)
+- User reviews present Blob Storage as the go-to option, with File Services being an alternative that is employed for use cases that require specific additional functionality provided by File Services (e.g. lifting and shifting an existing file system)
 - Offers a simpler, more basic solution
 - Blob Storage is much cheaper than file storage (approximately 1/5 of the cost per unit of data)
 - Greater maximum storage size than file storage (2PiB: 1 PiB = 2^50 bytes)

 Cons:
 - Directory hierarchy system within blob storage is purely virtual - that is, a directory is merely an abstraction over the `/`-delimited names of the underlying container/blob hierarchy.
 In other words, a virtual directory is a prefix that you apply to a file (blob) name.
-- shared access signature permissions can only be granted in account level or container level.
-See [here](https://docs.microsoft.com/en-us/rest/api/storageservices/create-user-delegation-sas) for details.
-This means that if we want to provide a link to the file, we will need to create a new blob container for the user so that the user isn't granted access to all transcription data.
-This may not turn out to be a real "downside" if it turns out there's no overhead involved in creating/deleting containers on demand.

 ### Option 2: Azure File Service